Historic Estate Conservation Committee Biographies

 Biographies for the members of the Historic Estate Conservation Committee.

 Michael Morrison is one of the Senior Principals in the Purcell partnership.
 He joined the practice as an assistant surveyor for Ely Cathedral and over the past 30 years he has been responsible for a wide range of major projects on behalf of the National Trust, the National Gallery, the British Museum and many public and private clients.

-From 1990 – 2002 he was the managing partner of Purcell and followed this with eight years as the Chairman.
-During this period he oversaw the major expansion of the practice from five regional offices to the present arrangement of a major office in London and twelve regional studios.
+From 1990 - 2002 he was the managing partner of Purcell and followed this with eight years as the Chairman.
+During this period he oversaw the major expansion of the practice from five regional offices to the present arrangement of a major office in London and 12 regional studios.
 His work has included Conservation Management Plans for a wide variety of buildings from the British Museum on the one hand to Scott’s Hut in Antarctica on the other.
 He currently leads the team of 12 in-house Heritage Consultants.

-Michael was a member of the National Trust’s Architectural Panel for ten years and a member of Heritage Lottery Fund’s expert panel on buildings and land for six years.
+Michael was a member of the National Trust’s Architectural Panel for ten years and a member of National Lottery Heritage Fund’s expert panel on buildings and land for six years.
 He is currently one of the Trustees of the Greenwich Foundation; he is a Governor of the Building Craft College in the London Borough of Newnham and is an Associate Professor in the Architecture Faculty of Hong Kong University.
 Michael also serves on the Historic England Advisory Committee and is Chair of the Historic Estate Conservation Committee.

 Ms Victoria Harley

 Victoria Harley is manager of Brampton Bryan Estate, Herefordshire, and concentrates on preservation and reuse of traditional historic buildings, together with landscape conservation.